atanvardo/Phylo-Tutorial/02-Data files.md

 This format is used to store the phylogenetic trees.
 The name comes from a seafood restaurant called Newick, in Dover (New Hampshire), in which James Archie, William H. E. Day, Joseph Felsenstein, Wayne Maddison, Christopher Meacham, F. James Rohlf and David Swofford shared a casual dinner while discussing this issue.

-This format represents each node using parentheses, including inside them the “children” nodes separated by commas.
+This format represents each node using parentheses, including inside them the *children* nodes separated by commas.
 At the end there is a mandatory semicolon.

 For example, a simple tree composed only by two taxa, A and B, will be written as: